-2 nurses who worked with indicted doctor may face discipline
+2 nurses’ licenses suspended in cases linked to indicted doc

 Husel’s colleagues who administered or approved the drugs aren’t being criminally prosecuted, but some of those nurses and pharmacists were fired or referred for possible disciplinary action from their respective professional boards.

 Mount Carmel’s internal review concluded Husel ordered potentially excessive doses for nearly three dozen patients over several years.
-He was charged only in cases that involved at least 500 micrograms of fentanyl.
+He was charged only in cases that involved at least 500 micrograms of fentanyl — a painkiller far more powerful than morphine — because prosecutors said doses that large point to an intent to end lives.

 Mount Carmel changed its policies and procedures and was fined $400,000 for violating Ohio pharmacy law.
 It has agreed to more than $13.7 million in settlements with patients’ families, and more related lawsuits remain unresolved.